-It is not uncommon for one to feel great after learning of a “no file” decision on one’s arrest or a dismissal on one’s case.
+It is not uncommon for one to feel great after learning of a “DA Reject” decision on one’s arrest or a dismissal on one’s case.
 In either situation, a criminal conviction is no longer possible.

 The purported purpose of these mug shot sites is to provide the public a service, for example for a female looking to research a potential beau or a parent researching a tutor for their child.
 This sounds like a noble, helpful service, however, what if the case related to the mug shot was dismissed?
 What if the arrest was a mistake?
 These websites do not annotate whether the subject in the picture later suffered a conviction or had the case dismissed, perhaps because a jealous girlfriend lied to police to cause the arrest.
 The photo is also not taken down if one is granted an expungement.

 Some of these websites provide a grievance procedure whereby one can request that the website take down the picture.
 However, the same mug shot can be on multiple websites.
 Where one can request that the picture be removed, the website usually charges a fee.
 The fees can be several hundred dollars.
 Multiply that fee by three or four and the price to restore one’s reputation in the eyes of public, or an employer (or client!) can reach into four figures.

 There are several websites which stay in business just by charging such fees.
 The websites rank high on Google searches because the websites have pictures, the website visitors stay on the site a long time and the website adds lots of pictures every day from public records.
 These are the things the Google algorithms reward with a high Google ranking.
 Moreover, embarrassment and humiliation can be profitable.
 There are now more than eighty such sites nationwide (Source- New York Times, October 6, 2013, “Mugged by a Mug Shot”).
 One website, Just Mug Shots.com, has close to twenty million photos.